NASA-IMPACT/nasa-apt/README.md

 For debugging purposes the data storage resources are available:
 - The Localstack (AWS) resources are accessible via [http://localhost:4566](http://localhost:4566)
-- The Elasticsearch instance is accessible via [http://localhost:9200](http://localhost:9200)
+- The opensearch instance is accessible via [http://localhost:9200](http://localhost:9200)
 - The Postgres DB is accessible via the username/password/host/port/dbname combo: `masteruser/password/localhost/5432/nasadb`

 Note: when running the API locally, localstack mocks the SES implementation, meaning it won't actually send any notification emails.
 However the content and subject of these emails will appear in the localstack docker container logs.